telink-semi/tc_ble_simple_sdk/patch_note.md

       - After Fix: The pmParam.wakeup_src is updated after the MCU is wakeuped from suspend state.
       - Update Recommendation: Evaluate if needed.

+* **PLL**
+  - For B80/B80B
+    - The criteria for determining the stability of the PLL have become more stringent.
+    - Detailed Description: Previously, the criteria for determining the stability of the PLL was considered passed if detected once.
+    - After Fix: The criteria for determining the stability of the PLL is only considered passed if it is detected three times consecutively.
+    - Update Recommendation: Recommended update.

+* **Flash**
+  - For B80/B80B
+    - Fix data access error in API flash_page_program when passed in a const buffer pointer.
+      - Detailed Description: Buffer pointer passed in should be a sram address, otherwise a data access error will occurred in spi transfer stage, because xip function was disabled during spi flash access.
+      - After Fix: A sram moving operation was added if the buffer pointer passed in is flash address, and the stack cost was defined by STACK_SIZE_FOR_FLASH_DATA.
+Once the passed buffer length is larger than STACK_SIZE_FOR_FLASH_DATA, the program stalled for user debug.
+      - Update Recommendation: Evaluate if needed.

 * **ATT**
   - For B80/B80B
     - Fix handling of invalid ATT_FIND_INFORMATION_REQ parameter.
 When the peripheral device receives ATT_FIND_INFORMATION_REQ that the start handle is zero or the start handle exceeds the end handle, the ATT server needs to send ATT_ERROR_RSP, rather than sending an invalid ATT_FIND_INFORMATION_RSP packet.